emory-cs-infovis-master/scrollytelling/README.md

 </ul>
 ```

-Let's also make sure we are highlighting the right verse when we reach this part of the experience by adding a keyframe to achieve this, in this situtation we don't need to have an svgUpdate because it is currently displaying the correct chart (roses).
+Let's also make sure we are highlighting the right verse when we reach this part of the experience by adding a keyframe to achieve this.
+In this situtation we don't need to have an `svgUpdate` because it is currently displaying the correct chart (roses).

 ```Javascript
 let keyframes = [